Reza Aslan: BoomGen Studios

-In 2006, Aslan partnered with Iranian American cinematographer and producer Mahyad Tousi to create BoomGen Studios, a studio and production company focused to bring stories from and about the Middle East to American audiences.
+In 2006, Aslan partnered with Iranian American cinematographer and producer Mahyad Tousi to create BoomGen Studios, a studio and production company focused on bringing stories from and about the Middle East to American audiences.
 Projects that they consulted on include National Geographic's Amreeka; Disney's Prince of Persia: The Sands of Time and the Broadway adaptation of Aladdin; the Weinstein Company's Miral; Relativity Media's Desert Dancer; Fork Films' The Trials of Spring; Jon Stewart's directorial debut Rosewater; and 2014 Oscar-nominated documentary The Square.

 Of Kings and Prophets

 In January 2015, BoomGen announced that ABC picked up its biblical epic, Of Kings and Prophets, a dramatic retelling of the central story in the Hebrew Bible: the story of King David from shepherd to king.
-The series followed an ensemble of characters including Saul and David, the successive Kings of Israel, their families, and their political rivals.
-Of Kings and Prophets was set in the Kingdom of Israel, but filmed in Cape Town, South Africa.
-Aslan, Tousi and Jason Reed served as executive producers on the show.
+The series followed an ensemble of characters, including Saul and David, the successive Kings of Israel, their families, and their political rivals.
+Of Kings and Prophets was set in the Kingdom of Israel but filmed in Cape Town, South Africa.
+Aslan, Tousi, and Jason Reed served as executive producers on the show.

 TV projects

 The Leftovers

 In 2015, Aslan joined the popular HBO series The Leftovers as a consulting producer for both its second and third seasons.
-In addition to helping to craft the foundation of the show, Aslan was integral to the shaping of protagonist Kevin Garvey's season two character arc.
+In addition to helping craft the show's foundation, Aslan was integral to shaping protagonist Kevin Garvey's season two character arc.

 Rough Draft

-In March 2016, cable network Ovation premiered Rough Draft with Reza Aslan, a fast-paced and timely talk show featuring Aslan in conversation with critically acclaimed authors and writers in film, TV and journalism.
+In March 2016, cable network Ovation premiered Rough Draft with Reza Aslan, a fast-paced and timely talk show featuring Aslan conversing with critically acclaimed authors and writers in film, TV, and journalism.